ACDR/homebridge-yamaha-avr/README.md

 ## Usage Notes
 Quickly switch input using the information (i) button in the Control Centre remote

-## Important Information
-If you set inputs in the config and one input is missing, that currently is set as input on your AVR, all homekit accessories stop responding.
-Be sure that you set all inputs that you use.

 ## Configuration
 Add a new platform to your homebridge `config.json`.